Home › Forums › SharewareOnSale Deals Discussion › Confidential / Nov 11 2018

 — Create auto-tagging rules for folders: Confidential will “listen” and tag each new file you put there.

-— Explorer integration: Confidential “listens” when you move files between folders: the tagging is preserved
+— Explorer integration: Confidential “listens” when you move files between folders: the tagging is preserved_________________________________

 Critique: